AdrianKriger/terrain101/hw04_a/README.md

 **some notes:**
  - plane detection is iterative without a maximum.
 The best candidates will be chosen.
 This might execute slowly with large datasets.
  - I colored the points in the `.ply`.
 You might not want to do this.
 Or rather: is there a better way?
+ - If `shapes` in the [params](https://github.com/AdrianKriger/terrain101/blob/main/hw04_a/params.json) is set to `True`; the alpha-shape of the planes with be written to a `.shp`.
+It's not very regular.